joshfire/woodman/getstarted.md

 There are a couple of differences though:

-1. Woodman produces strings.
+1. Woodman produces strings by default.
 If you pass an object, Woodman will not output the object itself but a serialization of that object as a string.
 Depending on whether the object overrides `toString`, the serialization is either the result of calling `toString` or a JSON serialization of the first levels of the object.
+You may override that behavior to log real objects e.g. within a Web browser console thanks to the `appendStrings` setting.
+See [Appender definition](config.html#appender-definition) in configuration page for details.
 2. If the first parameter is a string, Woodman replaces the occurrences of `{}` in that string with the string serialization of the remaining parameters.

 The code below illustrates these possibilities: